Why is this called a Confucius Institute?

 Throughout the United States and around the world, Confucius Institutes act as a bridge between academics, politicians, students, artists, businesses and citizens who want to connect with their counterparts in China.
 They operate not strictly as an academic entity, but in a broader community and cultural capacity.
 Many have been responsive to specific K-12 schools and businesses’ needs, developing custom-designed courses and lectures.

 The Chinese population in the Charlotte region has shown significant growth, with a 168 percent rise in population between 2000 and 2014.
 Local schools have responded with Chinese language classes, and the Carolinas Chinese Chamber of Commerce in 2015 led a 40-representative delegation from the Carolinas for a 2-week business trip to China to explore potential collaborations.
-Another trip is planned for 2017.
+Another trip occurred in 2017.

 What will a Confucius Institute mean academically for UNC Charlotte?